Nazmul14486/PHARMACY-REGULATION-SYSTEM/README.md

 # PHARMACY-REGULATION-SYSTEM

-#### Sales and Inventory Management System is a Tkinter (python module) based GUI application to generate sales invoices and maintence of inventory.
+####  PHARMACY-REGULATION-SYSTEM is a Tkinter (python module) based GUI application to generate sales invoices and maintence of inventory.

 *	This application works on two levels of users, each category has different levels of rights to update the data & maintenance of masters like below.